sweta211btcseai23-glitch/wellwithswetaigdtuw/README.md

 # wellwithswetaigdtuw
 this is my business git repository
 <br>
-founder of TIC - sweta sharma
+founder of TIC - Jayesh Sir